 We depend on our insurance company to be there for us when our business is destroyed or damaged.
 We expect them to provide the money we need to recover, but instead, they may take advantage of the situation and offer a deliberately low settlement.
 Contact an insurance lawyer if this is the case for you.

 Attorney for Commercial Property Insurance in Texas

 Filing a commercial property claim with an attorney significantly increases your chances of a greater settlement.
 LeMaster & Ahmed, PLLC knows the importance of your business, which is why we will devote all of our resources to helping you.
 Whether you believe your insurer acted in bad faith or an adjuster is unwilling to negotiate, you can count on us resolve the issue.

 Call (888) 306-2119 to schedule a consultation with Ms. Ahmed and Ms. LeMaster.
-We represent the rights of policyholders throughout the state of Texas such as Dallas County, Montgomery County, Harris County, Dallas County and Galveston County.
+We represent the rights of policyholders throughout the state of Texas such as Dallas County, Montgomery County, Harris County, Collin County and Galveston County.

 - Standard Commercial Coverage Offered in Texas